Mapping cell cortex rheology to tissue rheology, and vice-versa: Mapping cortex (micro-)rheology to tissue (macro-)rheology

 \subsection{High frequency limit}

-In the high frequency limit, since the amplitude of $\gl$, $\kl$, $\gh$ and $\kh$ are assumed to diverge, we obtain:
+In the high frequency limit $\omega \to \infty$, if the cortex moduli $\gl$, $\kl$, $\gh$ and $\kh$ behave elastically, then the monolayer moduli are provided by the full expressions of Eqs.~(\ref{eq:K:s0:g:k:L:H}-\ref{eq:nu:s0:g:k:L:H}).
+However, if they are non-elastic in this limit, hence if their amplitudes go to infinity, we obtain:

 As a consequence, the high frequency scaling behaviour of tissue moduli is identical to that of cortex moduli: a viscous cortex will lead to a viscous tissue; a fractional cortex rheology will lead to a fractional tissue rheology with the same exponent (see Fig.~\ref{fig:2D:cortexdata} for an example).
+If the cell state is altered in such a way that the cortical fractional exponent is changed, we predict that the same change will display at the tissue scale.

 Whereas the low frequency limit of the Poisson ratio is $\nutis_0 = 1/2$, its high frequency limit $\nutis_\infty$ is expected from \eqref{eq:nutis:high:freq} to depend on specifics of the cortex moduli.